-Legislation, litigation, and administrative foundations for the provision of services to persons with disabilities, development of rights, and civil protection in the U.S. Study in advocacy, policy formulation, development and establishment.
-Prerequisite: DSS 513.
+This course focuses on legislation, litigation, and administrative foundations for the provision of services to persons with disabilities.
+Topics include the development of rights and civil protections in the USA, advocacy, and policy formulation and establishment.
+Prerequisite: DSS 509.

 DSS 596 Research Seminar (3 units)